© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cup-marked rock in stone quarry on Stocks Hill is a scheduled monument protected by Historic England under reference 1010359.
 View the official record →

-Cup-marked rock in stone quarry on Stocks Hill is a prehistoric rock art monument located in Yorkshire, England.
+The cup-marked rock in the stone quarry on Stocks Hill is a prehistoric rock art monument dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010359.

 Cup-marked rock in stone quarry on Stocks Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010359.